reactome/container/README.md

   docker exec -i mysql-database mysql --user=<username_from_wordpress.env> --password=<password_from_wordpress.env> wordpress <<< "UPDATE wp_users SET user_login = 'user_name', user_pass = 'password' where id=1;"
   ```

   The changes will be made by service named `mysql-database` and changes will reside in database file internal to `mysql-database` container.
-On removing container, the customized username and password will also be removed.
+On removing container, the customized username and password will also get removed.